ryanmcmahon1/osu_autoplayer/index.md

 Looking at the host side of the connection, the latency for the screenshot transmission is high at the point of sending the screenshot, which would also be seen as an increase in the reception latency.
 A potential solution to the latency could be to shift from TCP to UDP since UDP simply attempts to transmit without any guarantees of arrival of the data or ordering.
 Depending on the error rate and transmission rate of UDP, it may be possible to simply drop and skip malformed frames and still manage a better frame rate than with TCP.
 However, this requires further investigation to resolve the issue.
 At the moment, we work around the issue by separating this latency from the main loop with multiprocessing.

 ![Screenshot latency](docs/assets/images/screenshots.PNG)

+## Circle Detection

+Now that we were able to send screenshots from the Osu! game to the Raspberry Pi and control the game mouse from the Raspberry Pi, we began work on the image processing component of the system.
+The basic version of the game has two sets of circles.
+The smaller inner circles are all the same size and are where the player is supposed to click.
+The larger outer circles

 ## Predictive Updates